Workers’ Compensation Offerings At Complete Payroll Solutions

 - Simplified year-end audits

-What type of customer support does Complete Payroll Solutions offer?
+What customer support does Complete Payroll Solutions offer?

-As your workers’ compensation broker, we’ll work with you to capture all the necessary information to solicit quotes from different insurance carriers.
+As your workers’ compensation broker, we’ll work with you to gather the required information to solicit quotes from different insurance carriers.
 This information includes:

 - Type of company